Mental Health Awareness Project

 Conducted field research to produce an issue report with Young Invincibles.
 The report was released December 2017.
 (To read the report, click here ).

-Also, please note that this year MHAP has begun to offer Spanish workshops, thanks to the dedication of some of our Bilingual Advocates.
+Also, please note that MHAP offers Spanish workshops, thanks to the dedication of some of our Bilingual Advocates.
 In addition to providing free workshops throughout all boroughs, our Advocates are also training to become Peer Counselors to aid in the mental wellness of NYC young people.
 Please contact us if interested in our Peer Advocacy Programs.